 The Junior Science and Humanities Symposium (grades 9-12) engages students in original research and experimentation in the STEM fields (science, technology, engineering, and math).
 Students present the results of their research to a panel of judges and an audience of their peers at the Iowa Regional Junior Science and Humanities Symposium.
 The top two presenters are invited to present at the national symposium.

 The National Academy of Arts, Sciences, and Engineering (grade 12) gives high-achieving students the opportunity to enroll at The University of Iowa before they finish high school.
 To enter the program, students must have completed grade 11 or the equivalent.
 The program is open to high-ability students worldwide.

-The center's academic year nonresidential programs include Challenge Saturdays (grades 3-8), which offers half-day Saturday classes in Iowa City and in Des Moines, Iowa, for high-ability students and for Belin-Blank Exceptional Student Talent Search members; and the Weekend Institute for Gifted Students (grades 3-8), which offers three-hour Saturday classes in Iowa City and in Council Bluffs, Iowa, for high-ability students.
-Challenges for Elementary School Students (grades 2-6) is a nonresidential summer program for Belin-Blank Exceptional Student Talent Search members that offers two weeks of half-day classes in Iowa City and Des Moines.
+The center's academic year nonresidential programs include Challenge Saturdays (grades 3-8), which offers half-day Saturday classes in Iowa City and in Des Moines, Iowa, for high-ability students and for Belin-Blank Exceptional Student Talent Search members; and the Weekend Institute for Gifted Students (grades 3-8), which offers three-hour Saturday classes in Iowa City for high-ability students.
+Challenges for Elementary School Students (grades 2-6) is a nonresidential summer program for Belin-Blank Exceptional Student Talent Search members that offers two weeks of half-day classes in Iowa City and Ankeny, Iowa.